 For whatever reason, this still is home for spirits who served their sentences here and the spectral female spirit on a mission to feed them.
 Some spirits are drawn to the items on display in this museum.
 There is a friendly aura, though for some people at times, it can be creepy.

 Working Female Spirit

 A female entity, thought to be one of the sheriffs’ wives is still on duty.
-OR perhaps, an entity connected to one of the donated items is going about her business in this house.

 Footsteps are heard coming from the upstairs area; in the sheriff’s family bedrooms, especially the master bedroom.

 A mannequin placed in the display found in the master bedroom, mysteriously switches its clothes by itself, with no help from the living.